dpb85/RNAseq-Project/MasterNotes.md

 Questions: need the fastqc html?
 Or even link to it?

-vitamin metabolism in canida
-after trim, worked with SE
-htseq counts all alignments
+Add names of intermediate files but don't need to add them yoruself vitamin metabolism in canida after trim, worked with SE htseq counts all alignments